virtualio/EarthquakeMap/README.md

 - reading json/csv files and parse it.

-- data mining from online database of earth quakes.
+- data mining/fetching from online database of earth quakes.

-- fetching lice earthquake data and plot it live.

 - introduced to map providers such as google/microsoft.

-- introduced to [processing][2] libraries and thier use.
+- introduced to [processing][2] libraries and their practical use.

-- learning the mindset behind choosing which type of data for our problem or which sort algorithm fit our problem.
+- developing the mindset behind choosing which type of data for our problem or which sort algorithm fit our problem.

 - handling heavy complex data for visualization and making sure function have the shortest optimised run time complexity.